New Here

 Parking

 It can be simple in the off-season and more challenging in the summer.
 There is parking on Third Street, in front of the church.
-In the summer, you can park in these spaces at no charge on Sundays until Noon with one of our parking passes displayed on your dash.
-You can also park in the large lot behind City Hall on Sundays until Noon with a parking pass.
-The parking meters are in effect from April 1 – May 25, 2023.
+In the summer, you can park in these spaces, and any street parking spaces below Fifth Street, at no charge on Sundays until 12:30pm with one of our parking passes displayed on your dash.
+You can also park in the lot behind City Hall and the Fourth Street lot at no charge on Sundays until 12:30pm with a parking pass.
+Paid parking is in effect from April 1 – October 31.
 The parking passes can be obtained from the usher or by calling the church office (410-289-3453).

 We have many doors leading inside the building.
 However, the red doors atop the grey steps provide the most direct route to the sanctuary.
 If you need a handicap-accessible entrance, follow the signs along the sidewalk to the left of the front steps.
 On the northwest corner of the building, enter through the orange doors.
 There is an elevator just inside to the left.